MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

     ![Screenshot showing the customer name after the update was executed.](../images/upd-dp-300-module-15-lab-15.png)

-1. To restore the database to get it back to where it was before the customer name was mistakenly changed, execute the following.
+1. To restore the database to get it back to where it was before the customer name was mistakenly changed, select **New Query**, then paste and execute the following query.

     **Note:** **SET SINGLE_USER WITH ROLLBACK IMMEDIATE** syntax the open transactions will all be rolled back.
 This can prevent the restore failing due to active connections.